niconoe/arabel/README.md

 - Should I do something (filter data), according to the "present" field in SOORTEN INFO
 - Database structure is pretty messy, if they want to improve one day.
 - Report data import (date interpretation, ...) issues
+- Data: all UTM squares in 31U zone?

 # Data import process